Cathedral of the Incarnation (Garden City, New York): Programs

-Verger Ministry
+Verger ministry

 As the diocesan cathedral and "Mother Church" of the Diocese of Long Island, the Cathedral of the Incarnation hosts numerous diocesan events throughout the year and maintains a large verger corps that serves these liturgical functions and provides ceremonial support for major diocesan occasions.
 The Dean's Verger heads the verger corps and is a member of the cathedral's professional staff, with the Sub Dean's Verger, Wedding Verger, and several duty vergers being drawn from volunteers within the congregation.

 Vergers' Guild of the Episcopal Church - Diocese of Long Island Chapter

 The Cathedral of the Incarnation serves as the headquarters for the Long Island Chapter of the Vergers' Guild of the Episcopal Church (VGEC).
-The chapter was recently established in the Diocese of Long Island and takes its motto from the last sermon preached by St. David: "Be joyful, keep the faith, do the little things."
+The chapter was recently established in the Diocese of Long Island and takes its motto from the last sermon preached by Saint David: "Be joyful, keep the faith, do the little things."

 The Long Island Chapter functions as a center of education and professional development for vergers throughout the diocese and the wider church.
 Vergers at the cathedral and within the diocesan chapter fulfill traditional roles that have evolved over centuries, including assisting clergy in liturgical planning, training other liturgical ministers such as altar servers, crucifers, torch bearers, lectors and ushers, managing church property, and serving as liturgical coordinators during services.
 Contemporary responsibilities have expanded to include assisting with live-streaming technology and enhanced visitor welcome ministries.

 The chapter offers periodic educational workshops covering various aspects of verger ministry and maintains eligibility requirements for members to serve at diocesan events held at the cathedral.
 The verger ministry at the cathedral emphasizes service, attention to detail, and typically draws from individuals with prior experience in other liturgical roles within the Episcopal Church.